Supporting the local community

 “We don’t employ people to make coffee; we make coffee so we can employ people.”

-We are conscious of our water use and take steps to reduce waste-water by filling buckets for rinsing dishes, instead of the big sink.
-We recycle cardboard, hard plastic and paper.
-Speaking of paper, if you’ve ever got a pile of paper printed on one side, we’ll swap it for a coffee!
-We cut it up and use it to write orders on, then we recycle it.
-Reduce, Reuse, Recyle!
+- We reuse paper, then recycle it along with cardboard, hard and soft plastic.
+Speaking of paper, if you’ve got a pile of paper printed on one side, we’ll trade it for a coffee – we can cut it up and use it to write orders on before we recycle it.
+Reduce, Reuse, Recycle!

 By supporting Espresso Train Café and Catering, you’re helping us provide more employment opportunities for people who really need them.
 Read about our café and quality catering services or find out how you can pay it forward.